baquies-since1995/OED-Expanded/characters.md

 **Swim**: Fighters gain a +2 in 6 to Swim.

-**Sweep Attacks**: Fighters can melee attack a number of 1 HD opponents equal to their level in one round.
+**Sweep Attacks**: Against 1 HD opponents, fighters can melee attack a number of times equal to their level in one round.

 **Feats**: Fighters can select one feat at level 4 and every 4th level thereafter from the list below.